mshamash/OnePetri/README.md

 There are no restrictions on how OnePetri is used; however, the models included in the app may occasionally miscount plaques (too many, or too few) and this could affect downstream experiments and calculations.
 As such, all counts done by the app should always be validated by manual counting or another established "gold standard", especially in cases where it is critical to know precise values (ie. phage titration for phage therapy).
 The model accuracy will improve with each release thanks to additional training data provided by the community.

-### Help make OnePetri even better!

-OnePetri uses machine learning models to detect Petri dishes and plaques (and soon bacterial colonies!).
-If you're interested in helping expand the training datasets to improve the models' performance, reach out by email to (support@onepetri.ai) .
-OnePetri is also completely open source, with the initial training dataset and app source code publicly available!

 ## Using OnePetri <a name="use"></a>

 ### Quick count